 Early August is when you’ll find super duper incredible bargains on school supplies.
 The merchants know that you don’t want to shop for school supplies in the heat of August, so they’ll post ads for amazing “loss leaders” that might just get you into their stores to spend money on other regular priced items.

 We always have a “Back to School Sunday” at our church, and give away school supplies, near the end of August.
-The best prices and inventory have started to slump by then, so you will want to get the majority of your school supplies by the middle of August for the best deals and availability.
+The best prices AND inventory have started to slump by then, so you will want to get the majority of your school supplies by the middle of August for the best deals and availability.
 Many stores have lists of required supplies for your child’s school grade or teacher.

 Summer dinnerware, serve ware and drink ware, along with patio furniture are already clearance priced.
 You’ll find dorm room housewares and small appliances on sale as well.

-Pick up patio furniture, pools, garden decor, solar lighting, plants, (though the choices will be few, prices will be very low) soil, mulch and planters.
+Pick up patio furniture, pools, garden decor, solar lighting, plants, (though the choices will be fewer, prices will be very low) soil, mulch and planters.
 The start of discounts on grills and camping equipment comes before Labor Day.

 GAMES AND TOYS:

 August is a real good time to buy video games!
 If you want to get your kids to play outside more, check out clearanced outdoor toys, water toys and games.

 DORM ROOM MERCHANDISE:

 Dorm room merchandise, including long twin blankets, sheets and bedding sets are just now filling the shelves.
 The deals get better and better as you get further into the month, but don’t forget, as prices go down, inventory also decreases.
 Storage containers, and accessory prices also improve in August.
 If you have a high school student or recent grad who will be headed off for college soon check out How to Prepare for Dorm Living.